philipsahli/django-golive/README.md

 django-golive
 =============

+> ... is not yet production ready.
+If you are interested in any updates on this:

+> - follow [me] on Twitter
+> - join the [Mailinglist]

 django-golive is focusing on the tasks executed on your hosts to deploy and operate a Django-powered site.
 For the most common Django-sites you have to create a virtualenv, setup a database, install python-modules from pip and setup a webserver in front of a WSGI-process.